omeka/omeka-s-enduser/docs/modules/facetedbrowse.md

 Give the facet a name (required).

-Set the Select type for the browse faceting:
+Set the Select type for the browse faceting.

-- Single (list).
-Visitors can select only one, all options are displayed in a list.
-- Multiple (list).
-Visitors can select multiple, all options are displayed in a list.
-- Single (dropdown menu).
-Visitors can select only one, all options are given in a dropdown menu.

 Select the Resource templates that will make up the facets.